 They make the most comfortable, supportive shoes.
 People prefer wearing running shoes for walking as they feel good in them.
 Most of the running shoes have evolved to fit every outfit for casual use.

 Sneakers are not less from running shoes.
-The difference between sneakers and running shoes is that sneakers used casually.
+The difference between sneakers and running shoes is that sneakers are used casually.

 Best Running Shoes for Walking